HenSch90/SiD/Modul-D1_Bildungsbiographie_individuelle Merkmale.md

 is:

-it1: (kominter): fachübergreifendes Wissen und Denken/Interdisziplinarität

-it2: (kommeth): Anwendung fachbezogener Methoden

-it3: (komwiss): Erarbeitung einer wissenschaftlichen Fragestellung

-it4: (komtext): Verstehen von wissenschaftlichen Texten

-it5: (komkrit): kritisches Denken (eigene Ideen/Ideen anderer in Frage stellen)

-it6: (komsch): schriftlicher Ausdruck
+it1: (komsch): schriftlicher Ausdruck

-it7: (kommuen): mündlicher Ausdruck
+it2: (kommuen): mündlicher Ausdruck

-it8: (komteam): Teamfähigkeit/Zusammenarbeit in einer Gruppe
+it3: (kommbela): Belastbarkeit

+it4: (kommdurch): Durchsetzungsfähigkeit

+it5: (komteam): Teamfähigkeit

-it9: (komvera): Übernahme von Verantwortung in einer Gruppe
+it6: (komvera): Übernahme von Verantwortung in Gruppen

-it10: (komkomm): Kommunikation mit Professor\*innen

-it11: (komplan): Planungs- und Organisationsfähigkeit
+it7: (komplan): Planungs- und Organisationsfähigkeit

+it8: (komkomm): Kommunikation mit Professor\*innen

+it9: (komtext): Verstehen wissenschaftlicher Texte

+it10: (komwiss): Erarbeitung einer wissenschaftlichen Fragestellung

+it11: (kommeth): Anwendung wissenschaftlicher Methoden

+it12: (kommwisl): eigene Wissenslücken erkennen und schließen

+it13: (komkrit): kritisches Denken/Ideen hinterfragen

+it14: (kominter): fachübergreifendes Wissen und Denken

 st: